yamil-issa/kirby-samurai-web/README.md

 ### Architecture choices vs. the original plan

-- **Backend**: Bun's native WebSocket instead of uWebSockets.js for the MVP.
+- **Backend**: Bun's native WebSocket instead of uWebSockets.js.
 The binary protocol is identical either way; if we ever need uWebSockets.js's extra performance (a lot more concurrent rooms), we can swap the server without touching the protocol or the client.
 - **Anti-cheat**: the server never trusts the timestamp sent by the client.
 Reaction time is calculated purely from the server's own receive time (`performance.now()` at the moment of the `message` event), minus the time the signal was sent.
 An action received before the signal was sent = instant foul, the round restarts.
 - **Protocol**: 1 type byte + fixed payload (float64/float32), no JSON, to stay consistent with the "every millisecond counts" logic.
 - **Frontend**: no external bundler (no Vite).
 We use Bun's built-in HTML server (`bun --hot index.html`), which transpiles TS on the fly.
 Separate HTML/CSS/JS files as preferred, no single-file bundle.